eevo script

 First Class Types

-Records as universal type
+Functions as the universal type

 Metaprogramming